Dgame/blog/content/php8-attributes/index.md

 // ...
 ```

-If the belonging value in `$input` is `null` and the property has an default-value, we keep that default-value.
+If the corresponding value in `$input` is `null` and the property has a default-value, we keep that default-value.

 ```php
 <?php